 Had good news from the hospital today, the pathology showed the cancer was contained within the gland, there was no broaching of the gland capsule and the lymph node that was removed was cancer free, will have to wait for future PSA results to confirm but looks hopeful.

 Although only a month since surgery am 100% ED and the incontinence is more trouble than I had envisaged but time will tell.
-Still glad I had the procedure and not radiotherapy or W and W. Here in the UK the NHS (National Health Service) has been bloody marvellous for me - pity they got a bit of bad press in the US lately.
+Still glad I had the procedure and not radiotherapy or W and W. Here in the UK the NHS (National Health Service) has been bloody marvelous for me - pity they got a bit of bad press in the US lately.

 Saw my Consultant Surgeon last week and he confirmed the histology on my prostate that showed the cancer was wholly contained within the gland.
 The result of the PSA test taken the same day was less than 0.1 which was good news indeed!
 The Consultant said there is no need for chemo or radiotherapy.